milad15A/Medical-segmentation/README.md

   ### Main objective:

-To perform segmentation on the stomach and intestines, aiming to support oncologists in the precise administration of X-ray treatments.
-Furthermore, patients experience lower levels of pain in their bodies.
+To perform segmentation on the stomach and intestines, aiming to support oncologists in the precise administration of X-ray treatments. the ultimate goal is to reduce patient's pain levels and enhance the overall effectiveness of medical interventions

 ## 2. Related Works
 | Number | Architecture | Short Description | Link |